thevisgroup/CGVC-Website/README.md

    1. Update `pastyears.yml` to include CGVC 2023 (the previous year so it shows up in the Past Year list).

 1. Update `index.md` in the root directory, replace `CGVC2023` with `CGVC2024`.
+1. Update `current_year` in `_config.yml` to the new conference folder name, for example `CGVC2024`.
+Pages without their own `year` front matter use this value for navigation links.

 ## Manual update/tweak for webpages